weliveindetail/tpde/docs/tpde/adaptor.md

 using IRValueRef = /* opaque reference type */;
 ```
 To reference values in the IR, TPDE uses the `IRValueRef` type defined in the `IRAdaptor`.
-As it is sometimes stored in arrays or the like, it should not exceed the size of a pointer.
+As it might be stored in arrays or the like, it should not exceed the size of a pointer.

 ### IRInstRef
 ```cpp
 using IRInstRef = /* opaque reference type */;
 ```
 To reference instructions in the IR, TPDE uses the `IRInstRef` type defined in the `IRAdaptor`.
-As it is sometimes stored in arrays or the like, it should not exceed the size of a pointer.
+As it might be stored in arrays or the like, it should not exceed the size of a pointer.

 Note that if your IR treats values the same as instructions, `IRInstRef` may be the same as `IRValueRef`.